-Responsibilities of the management body for setting the risk framework, supervising and managing the implementation of the objectives, strategy and policies in the context of environmental risk management covering relevant transmission channels (Article 449a in conjunction with Article 435(1), point (b), and Article 435(2), points (a), (b), (c) CRR) The management body's integration of short-, medium- and long-term effects of environmental factors and risks is implemented through SBAB's risk policy, risk appetite and climate risk instruction.
-SBAB's aim is to manage sustainability risks with a risk-based approach integrated into daily operations.
-In the event of high risk, the aim is to conduct an in-depth sustainability review and, where necessary, set requirements to counteract the adverse impact.
-These efforts are inspired and guided by international legislation and guidelines.
-SBAB also conducts an ongoing dialogue on sustainability risks across all operations.
+Responsibilities of the management body for setting the risk framework, supervising and managing the implementation of the objectives, strategy and policies in the context of environmental risk management covering relevant transmission channels (Article 449a in conjunction with Article 435(1), point (b), and Article 435(2), points (a), (b), (c) CRR) The management body's integration of short-, medium- and long-term effects of environmental factors and risks is implemented through SBAB's governing documents such as the risk policy, risk appetite and climate risk instruction.
+SBAB's aim is to manage sustainability risks with a risk-based approach integrated into the daily operations.
+If a high risk is identified, the aim is to conduct an in-depth sustainability review and, where necessary, set requirements to counteract the adverse impact.
+SBAB also conducts an ongoing and interactive dialogue on sustainability risks across all operations.
 SBAB's proactive sustainability approach further contributes to sustainable risk management through, inter alia, gap analyses and defined objectives as well as their follow-up and reporting.

-Responsibilities of the management body for setting the risk framework, supervising and managing the implementation of the objectives, strategy and policies in the context of social risk management covering counterparties' approaches (to activities towards the community and society, employee relationships and labour standards, Customer protection and product responsibility and human rights (Article 449a in conjunction with Article 435(1), point (b) and Article 435(2), points (a), (b), (c) CRR) SBAB has determined a long-term, focused and extended HR strategy and has clear company-wide goals to support equality and diversity and to ensure a positive employee experience and high employee commitment.
-The institution has an equality and diversity policy and an equality plan that emphasizes the value promoting diversity with employees of different backgrounds and a culture to support inclusion.
-The Code of Conduct provides guidance on how employees should act and conduct themselves in various situations based on SBAB's values and the inherent responsibilities of being an employee and aims to manage risks linked to personnel, social conditions and human rights in lending through in-depth customer dialogues and industry collaboration.
+Responsibilities of the management body for setting the risk framework, supervising and managing the implementation of the objectives, strategy and policies in the context of social risk management covering counterparties' approaches to activities towards the community and society, employee relationships and labour standards, customer protection and product responsibility and human rights (Article 449a in conjunction with Article 435(1), point (b) and Article 435(2), points (a), (b), (c) CRR)